-- Hats and hoods on head are not to be worn in the school building.
+Hats and hoods are not to be worn in the school building.

 UNIFORM BOTTOMS – long pants or shorts that come to the knee, skirts must be at least two inches above the knee solid uniform-colored leggings can be worn under the skirt.
 Sweatpants will not be acceptable.
 Multi-colored leggings will not be acceptable.
 Pants of any sort cut to fit on the hips exposing the navel or tops of underclothes are unacceptable; pants are to be worn at the waist.

 Blue jeans are worn on Fridays ONLY, with uniform shirts.
 They must be neat, clean, and with NO holes in the fabric.

 All shoes must cover the entire foot.
 Flip-flops are not acceptable as school wear.

 OUTERWEAR – Coats, hooded sweatshirts, hats or caps may be worn to school, but must be removed inside the school.
 The hat policy applies to girls as well as boys.

 PE UNIFORMS – 3rd-8th grade are required to wear a uniform in PE class.
 Top must be a short-sleeve or long-sleeve solid athletic t-shirt.
 Bottoms must be athletic shorts or pants solid in color.
 Shoes must be athletic shoes that can be tied and can be worn in the gymnasium or on the field.

 1st Infraction- student sent to office to change.
 If proper size is not available you will be notified to bring the proper uniform to school prior to the student returning to class.

 3rd Infraction- Discipline report completed, parent notified, meeting with Principal and Parent prior to student returning to class.